Steering Committee

 I am a PhD student at the Centre for Palaeogenetics, Stockholm University.
 I am interested in the use of ancient DNA to study the effect of climate change and past peoples on biodiversity throughout time.
 For my PhD research I am analyzing ancient DNA from sediments in order to reconstruct ecological communities and examine how past climate events impacted plant and animal communities over the past 450,000 years.
 I am also working on a project exploring Pleistocene species found in a cave in Oaxaca, Mexico.
 In my free time, I like to play Dungeons and Dragons, knit, hike, cave, and cuddle with my adorable cat named Pip.

-contact: stephanie.dolenz@geo.su.se, GitHub
+Contact: stephanie.dolenz@geo.su.se, GitHub

 Anders Bergström - Metadata Working Group